Donncha O'Callaghan: Ireland

 O'Callaghan made his international debut for Ireland on 22 March 2003, coming on as a replacement against Wales at the Millennium Stadium during the 2003 Six Nations Championship.
+O’Callaghan made his debut on the 18th anniversary of his Dad’s passing, to make it even more poignant he also wore the number 18 jersey.

 O'Callaghan was selected in Ireland's squad for the 2003 Rugby World Cup, playing against Romania in the pool stage and against Australia in the 17–16 defeat in the final pool game.

 O'Callaghan was part of the Ireland team that won the Triple Crown in the 2004 Six Nations Championship, Ireland's first Triple Crown in 19 years.

 O'Callaghan played in all of Ireland's 2005 Autumn Tests when Paul O'Connell was injured.

 O'Callaghan scored his first international try in a match against France in the 43–31 loss in Paris in the 2006 Six Nations Championship.
 O'Callaghan was also part of the Ireland team that won further Triple Crowns in 2006 and 2007.

 O'Callaghan was part of the Irish team which won the Grand Slam in the 2009 Six Nations Championship, Ireland's first in 61 years.

 O'Callaghan featured in all of Ireland's tests in the 2009 November Tests, starting against Australia, coming on as a replacement against Fiji and starting the 15–10 victory against South Africa.

 O'Callaghan missed the first two games of the 2010 Six Nations Championship, but returned against England and went on to start against Wales. and Scotland.
 O'Callaghan also started against New Zealand and Australia in Ireland's 2010 Summer Tests.
 He also started against South Africa in Ireland's opening game of the 2010 November Tests, also starting against Samoa, New Zealand and Argentina.